TruRace gives more runners a meaningful race within the race.

 - Matching should use recent, relevant race performances rather than vague self-reported estimates alone.

-- Prize heats and other special heat types should be clearly designated in advance.
+- Prize eligibility and any sponsored prize heats should be clearly designated in advance.

 - The official race’s published results are the source of truth for determining placements.